-Proving that we don’t have to have a model body to look great on vacation, we’re looking at different swimsuit styles to flatter different body types.
+Proving that we don’t have to have a model body to look great on vacation, we’re looking at different swimsuits and styles to flatter different body types.
 Why?
 Because real women rock!

-Now, I don’t personally know too many Elle MacPherson lookalikes, do you?
 We’re all shapes and sizes, colors, bumps and lumps too.
 It’s actually okay to show the world that we have lived through our bodies, from babies to surgery and everything else in between.
 All the media frenzy over the fuss caused by the ‘Burkini’ in the south of France just proves one point – we should all be allowed to dress as we wish.
-Not too many of us look as svelte as we did in our twenties, but we still go on vacation, so lets’s dress for the occasion.
+Not too many of us look as svelte as we did in our twenties, but we still go on vacation, so lets’s dress for the occasion with the right swimsuits!

 Time for a wardrobe change

 Time on vacation is largely spent, as it should be, relaxing.
 We’ve all earned a worry-free vacation.
 Our most used item of clothing is going to be our swimsuit or beachwear, so it’s time to take a good look in a long mirror, and decide which shape is going to the most flattering for our next beach adventure.
 There are four main factors to take into consideration:

 - Quality – you really do get exactly what you pay for.

 - Budget – splurge on a designer “name” brand or save on an equal-quality no-name suit.

 - Colour – choose a colour that suits you – remember that a safe, gradual tan is not instant, so if you have pale skin stay away from color-draining shades.